coltonw/AcidPlatformer/README.md

 ## To do

- * Convert from using git submodules to using bower.
  * Convert from EaselJS to the latest hotness.
 [Pixi.js possibly?](http://www.pixijs.com/)
  * Move from grunt to gulp.
  * Restyle js to be 2 spaces instead of 4.